nathanseville/RES-Labo-HTTPInfra/README.md

 The sticky sessions require two more apache modules `lbmethod_byrequests` and `headers`.
 They have been added in the Docker file.

 We modified the apache config adding configuration for sticky sessions.
-The following line add a cookie, is is used to attach a server to a session:
+The following line add a cookie, is used to attach a server to a session:
 ```
 Header add Set-Cookie "ROUTEID=.%{BALANCER_WORKER_ROUTE}e; path=/" env=BALANCER_ROUTE_CHANGED
 ```